Scro11z/scro11z.github.io/_posts/2025-11-30-RF-Weaponized.md

 Officially, these are for counter-drone ops and border security.
 But the potential for abuse?
 Huge.

 So yeah RF tech is everywhere.
-It can knock out a missile, disperse a crowd, or track your every move.
-The future’s here… and it’s *invisible*.
+It can knock out a missile, disperse a crowd, or track your every move, The wonders of Electro Magnetic Frequencies lol.